A representation of the wave function on the three-dimensional space: Introduction

+These concerns continue to exist even today, as can be seen {\eg} in \cite{Monton2006QM3Nspace,NeyAlbert2013WavefunctionMetaphysics,Norsen2017FoundationsQM,Gao2017MeaningWavefunction,Maudlin2019PhilosophyofPhysicsQuantumTheory}, where more discussions of this problem can be found.
+In the rest of this subsection, I will briefly review some modern attempts to either avoid the problem, or to reduce its impact.
+The rest of the article will present the detailed mathematical construction of a representation of the wave function on the three-dimensional ($3$D) space, whose Hamiltonian evolution is local, and its implications will be discussed.

-The most direct way, although probably not the easiest one to accept, is to take seriously the idea that the configuration space is indeed the truly physical arena in which the wavefunction lives.
-The fact that it looks three-dimensional should be enough to its inhabitants ``if they don't look too closely'' \citep{DavidAlbert1996ElementaryQuantumMetaphysics,Vaidman2016AllIsPsi}.
-This is probably the intuition behind many working quantum theorists, who may seem to some of those concerned with the foundations as not realizing that there is a problem with the ontology of the wavefunction (see {\eg} \cite{Norsen2017FoundationsQM}, p.
+The most direct way, although probably not the easiest one to accept, is to take seriously the idea that the configuration space is indeed the truly physical arena on which the wave function is defined.
+The fact that it looks three-dimensional should be enough to its inhabitants ``if they don't look too closely'' \cite{DavidAlbert1996ElementaryQuantumMetaphysics,Vaidman2016AllIsPsi}.
+This is probably the intuition behind many working quantum theorists, who may seem to some of those concerned with the foundations as not realizing that there is a problem with the ontology of the wave function (see {\eg} \cite{Norsen2017FoundationsQM}, p.
 134-135).
-I am not sure that they ignore the problem, they may simply find the wavefunction on the configuration space acceptable, it would not be the first time physics challenges our classical intuitions.
+I am not sure that they ignore the problem, they may simply find the wave function on the configuration space acceptable, it would not be the first time physics challenges our classical intuitions.
 Or maybe they have an intuitive view like the one that the representation presented in this article will make rigorous.